 Victorian Collections Screenshot.

-In the future it is hoped that we will extend this to The Powerhouse Museum’s Dress Registry as well as the records of the society itself.
 Our intention is to capture, make available and promote the clothing and its social history for students, researchers and the public.
 Due to restrictions in funds and volunteer hours the records for each item provide a taster of the information available, with further research and more fully detailed records produced upon demand.

 This is a work in progress that fluctuates in its speed as it fits in and around other projects and responsibilities.